 Fixtures must be honoured above all else and "we didn't have enough cars to get there" is not an acceptable excuse.
 In previous seasons Colts League Teams in certain areas have obtained financial assistance towards travel costs from their Local Authority.

 Colts League Regulations require Marked Technical Areas and Barriers or Roped Off pitches on any pitch where a Colts League match is played.
 Additional Bodies can help with pre-match setting up…

 Colts Players are young men on the verge of discovering Cars, Wine, Women and Song, and taking part time jobs (at the weekend) to fund such debauchery !!

 Some have pressures put on them by the Rugby Master at School not to play Club Rugby, and many quite rightly prioritise their A levels...
 Schools 1st XV Rugby, Academy Rugby, County or Divisional Rugby are all pressures your Players can succumb to thereby depleting your Team !!

 It takes a well organised Management & Coaching Team to keep things together, motivating ALL your Players, developing and keeping those on the fringes interested, and recruiting and adding players where possible.

 Experience tells us a Squad Size of 25 Players can be too small !!

-At least 5 trained Front Row is recommended.
+At least 5 trained Front Row are recommended.

-...Any less and with injuries and the afforementioned distractions you will struggle to complete the League and Cup season.
+...Any less and with injuries and the aforementioned distractions you will struggle to complete the League and Cup season.